Post Fetaured Image

 As a teacher, you can often expect heavy workloads during the school year with large class sizes and potential issues with classroom behavior.
 These are two of the major reasons listed for those that start and then choose to leave teaching.

-All of these are areas that districts around the state need to improve upon in order to increase the retention of great young teachers.
+All of these are areas that districts around the state need to improve upon to increase the retention of great young teachers.

-Also, in our opinion, or State Legislators need to look at the state of our retention numbers and make adjustments to the areas where we fall short in this state…..namely fair teacher salary growth.
+State legislators also need to look at the state of our retention numbers and make adjustments to the areas where we fall short in this state … namely fair teacher salary growth.

-With all of this being said, Texas has a lot to offer for prospective teachers, while there is obvious room for improvement, there is a lot to be desired about living in working in our great state.
+With all of this being said, Texas has a lot to offer for prospective teachers.
+While there is obvious room for improvement, there is a lot to be desired about living and working in our great state.

 For prospective teaching candidates, becoming a teacher is a calling and to be effective, you must have a heart to serve others.
 While the financial rewards may not currently match those offered in other careers, the rewards of helping others and being adequately compensated both in service and in retirement are there.